DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

 .. sidebar:: Refresh Ports Button

-   This button allows you to refresh the serial ports in case you didn't have the Arduino connected when you opened the program.
+   The :guilabel:`Refresh Ports` button allows you to refresh the serial ports in case you didn't have the Arduino connected when you opened the program.
 When you plug in a new board, refresh the ports so it can find your device.

 1. Select your **Command Station (Base Station) Type** |BR| If you are |conductor-text| following our recommended instructions, choose **'Command Station EX'** |br| |br|
 2. Select your **Arduino Board Type** |BR| If you are |conductor-text| following our recommended instructions, choose ??? |br| |br|
 3. Select your **Motor Shield** |BR| If you are |conductor-text| following our recommended instructions, choose ??? |br| |br|
 4. Select your **COM Port** |BR| The installer will usually find it for you but check against the COM port your took not of earlier |br| |br|
 5. If you have installed an optional a **WiFi Shield** you MUST check the **WiFi box** |br| If you are a |conductor-text| following our recommended instructions, check this box regardless (see below) |br| |br|
-6. Press the "Compile and Upload" button
+6. Press the :guilabel:`Compile and Upload` button

 Station Mode VS Access Point Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^